AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-lightbox-forms.md

 ---
 unique-page-id: 18874519
-description: Adding Marketo Measure Script to Lightbox Forms - Measure - Product Documentation
+description: Adding Marketo Measure Script to Lightbox Forms - Marketo Measure - Product Documentation
 title: Adding Marketo Measure Script to Lightbox Forms
 exl-id: fa9ce480-fc4f-4abd-8555-dbb74849747e
 ---
 # Adding Marketo Measure Script to Lightbox Forms {#adding-marketo-measure-script-to-lightbox-forms}

-Learn how to properly add Bizible’s JavaScript to a form within a lightbox.
+Learn how to properly add Marketo Measure’s JavaScript to a form within a lightbox.

 A lightbox opens a form in front of your content when the visitor performs a specific action (IE clicking on a particular portion of the page, spending a certain period of time on the page, etc.).
-Typically we just ask to have the Bizible JavaScript placed in the head of the landing page, but for forms within a lightbox there’s one extra step needed.
+Typically we just ask to have the Marketo Measure JavaScript placed in the head of the landing page, but for forms within a lightbox there’s one extra step needed.

 Since a form within a lightbox is basically a form within an IFrame, we’ll need our script placed within that iFrame.